The Bacteria That Could Turn Any Blood Into a Universal Donor

 This isn't the first time bacteria have stepped in to help us.

-Now they're helping rewrite transfusion science.
+Now these cute little guys are helping rewrite transfusion science.

 In fact, scientists are increasingly turning to the microbiome for answers.